The romantic garden

-Our quinta is surrounded by a wonderful garden with a great variety of plants. it is fenced in with roses and oleander protecting from views from outside.
+Our quinta is surrounded by a wonderful garden with a great variety of plants.
+It is fenced in with roses and oleander protecting it from views from outside.

 In this 7500 sqm garden you will not only find romantic seats to dream away the day, but also fruit trees , vines, a mini-pool, a barbecue spot and a baking oven.